 Why Do Cavities From?

-Dental Fillings are needed because cavities are mostly caused by the acidic excretions from oral bacteria.
-These bacteria consume carbohydrates such as sugars in your mouth and produce acids that attack your teeth.
-Your tooth enamel is the hardest tissue in your body, but it’s mostly mineral, so it’s vulnerable to acids and can’t heal the way other tissues in your body do.
+Dental fillings are often needed because cavities are primarily caused by the acidic excretions from oral bacteria.
+These bacteria consume carbohydrates, such as sugars, in your mouth and produce acids that attack your teeth.
+While your tooth enamel is the hardest tissue in your body, it’s mostly mineral-based, making it vulnerable to acids and unable to heal like other tissues in your body.

 At first, the acid removes minerals from your tooth enamel.
-Your body can restore some of these with minerals in your saliva.
-However, if acids remove more minerals than your body can restore, acid can create holes in your teeth.
-Dentists often call these dental caries, but most people call them cavities.
+Your body can restore some of these with minerals found in your saliva.
+However, if acids remove more minerals than your body can restore, it can lead to the formation of holes in your teeth.
+Dentists often refer to these as dental caries, but most people simply call them cavities.

 The Goals of Dental Fillings